How To Fix Common Google Merchant Center Errors?

 Warnings: Due to warnings, there won’t be issues like item disapproval or account suspension.
 However, it could do in the future.
 On the other hand, warnings may hurt the performance of your product listing ads.

 Notifications: Notification is the suggestion to optimize your product information to take your products to the next level.
-It won’t affect your products from showing but Google lets you know that, product data can be improved.
+It won’t affect your products from showing, but Google lets you know that product data can be improved.
 Notifications are not required but recommended.

-You may feel like Google randomly disapproved products, but if you know where to look for the issues, then it’s not difficult to fix.
+You may feel like Google randomly disapproved products, but if you know where to look for the issues, it’s not difficult to fix.

 Merchant Center’s built-in tools are the best way to monitor disapproved products.
 The right place to start is the home page with its visual graph of approved and disapproved products.
 On the home page, you will get an idea of the products that get rejected.